RidhwanD/GLNET/README.md

 ## Usage
-1. clone this repo
+1. Clone this repo
     ```
     git clone https://github.com/ridhwand/GLNET.git
     ```

-2. download the dataset from [google drive](https://drive.google.com/drive/folders/1W2sQAHJ6IKiih8bvrFhMfkujOxNyqjO1?usp=sharing)
+2. Download the dataset from [google drive](https://drive.google.com/drive/folders/1W2sQAHJ6IKiih8bvrFhMfkujOxNyqjO1?usp=sharing) and preprocessed it accordingly

-3. train the baseline model
+3. Train the baseline model
     ```
     python baseline.py
     ```
-4. load the model dir you trained in model.py
+4. Load the saved model you trained in model.py

-5. run the training by command
+5. Run the training for GLNet by command
     ```
     python train.py
     ```